Boutique Advisory for the C-Suite

 The Practice

-Four ways we work, across every seat.
+Four ways we work.
+Across every seat.

-Whatever the organization, our work follows the same arc: diagnose where it lives today, design the structure it needs to run, build the operating system that holds the structure in place, and embed the capability so the team can keep running it after we leave.
+Whatever the function, our work follows the same arc: diagnose where it lives today, design the structure it needs to run, build the operating system that holds the structure in place, and embed the capability so the team can keep running it after we leave.

-01 / Diagnose
+01 · Diagnose

 Maturity Diagnostics

-• Organizational maturity assessment
+• Function maturity assessment

 • Stakeholder & voice-of-the-team interviews